imandrew26/react-timer/README.md

 # React Timer

-A simple timer built in React for practicing hooks.
+A simple timer built in React for practicing hooks and CSS.

 ## Showcase